TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 H.54 HD3483 Resolutions expressing the sense of the House of Representatives that a temporarily appointed

-United States Senator should not be a candidate in the ensuing special eleclicn
+United States Senator should not be a candidate in the ensuing special electien

-Rep.OeLeo became Speakerof the Massachusetts House of Representatives on January 28.2009.Starting from his acceptance
+Rep.DeLeo became Speaker of the Massachusetts House of Representatives on January 28.2009.Starting from his acceptance

-speech.where he vowed to target House rules,ethics,transportation and pension reform,he has set the House an a path to reform
+speech,where he vowed to target House rules,ethics,transportation and pension reform,he has set the House on a path to reform

-Within 100 days of assuming the Speakership,ttie House passed sweeping reforms in eaCh of those areas,in one of his first acts as
+Within 100 days of assuming the Speakership,the House passed sweeping reforms in each of those areas.In one of his first acts as

 1993 to go along with strict anti-bullying legislation.